CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/docker/fargate-ecs.md

 ### Accessing the Container

-If you are evaluating Codetogether locally (private URL), make sure you are using an `/etc/hosts` mapping, which maps your container's public IP to the CT_SERVER_URL value you specified.
+If you are evaluating Codetogether Live locally (private URL), make sure you are using an `/etc/hosts` mapping, which maps your container's public IP to the CT_SERVER_URL value you specified.

-If you are evaluating Codetogether with a public URL, add a DNS record that maps your container's public IP to the CT_SERVER_URL value you specified.
+If you are evaluating Codetogether Live with a public URL, add a DNS record that maps your container's public IP to the CT_SERVER_URL value you specified.
 Then, if you are not using a front-end Web server, you can reach your CodeTogether Dashboard at `https://<CT_SERVER_URL>:1443/dashboard`

 ## Check Container Log